awslabs/amazon-redshift-utils/src/SnapshotManager/README.md

 }
 ```

-You only need to deploy the function once to support multiple clusters.
-The deployed module will be configured with:
+You only need to deploy the function once to support a virtually unlimited number of clusters.
+The function will be configured with:

 * Max Runtime: 60 Seconds (each function only runs for 1 cluster, so this is plenty long enough - you can even reduce it)
 * Memory Size: 128 MB (the minimum)